ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

 ## Context ##
 Temporal coverage is defined as "the time period during which data was collected or observations were made; or a time period that an activity or collection is linked to intellectually or thematically (for example, 1997 to 1998; the 18th century)" ([ARDC RIF-CS](https://documentation.ardc.edu.au/display/DOC/Temporal+coverage)).
-For documentation of Earth Science, Paleobiology or Paleontology datasets, we are interested in the second case-- the time period that data are linked to thematically.
+For documentation of Earth Science, Paleobiology or Paleontology datasets, we are interested in the second case -- the time period that data are linked to thematically.

 [Current guidance for temporal coverage](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md#temporal-coverage) accounts for [ISO8601 DateTime and DateTime ranges](https://en.wikipedia.org/wiki/ISO_8601), and this guidance is sufficient to account for temporal coverages that are in the range of the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar).